-1.39 If the engagement partner identifies threats to the integrity or objectivity of the firm or covered persons, including any that could compromise independence, they shall identify and assess the effectiveness of the available safeguards and apply such safeguards as are sufficient to eliminate the threats or reduce them to a level where independence would not be compromised.
+- 1.43 If the engagement partner identifies threats to the integrity or objectivity of the firm or covered persons, including any that could compromise independence, they shall identify and assess the effectiveness of the available safeguards and apply such safeguards as are sufficient to eliminate the threats or reduce them to a level where independence would not be compromised. - 1.44 The nature and extent of safeguards to be applied depend on the significance of the threats.
+Where a threat is clearly insignificant, no safeguards are needed.

-- 1.40 The nature and extent of safeguards to be applied depend on the significance of the threats.
-Where a threat is clearly insignificant, no safeguards are needed. - 1.41 Other sections of this Ethical Standard address specific circumstances that can create threats to integrity or objectivity or could impair the independence of the firm or covered persons.
+- 1.45 Other sections of this Ethical Standard address specific circumstances that can create threats to integrity or objectivity or could impair the independence of the firm or covered persons.
 They give examples of safeguards that can, in some circumstances, eliminate the threat or reduce it to level where it would not compromise independence.
-In some circumstances, the firm either does not accept or withdraws from the engagement as appropriate or, in the case of threats arising from the provision of non-audit / additional services, does not undertake or withdraws from the non-audit / additional service. - 1.42 This Ethical Standard contains certain additional requirements or prohibitions that apply only in the case of engagements for public interest entities (PIEs) or listed entities or in both cases: - Public interest entities only: paragraphs 1.66, 3.10, 3.18, 3.19, 4.15, 4.16, 4.17, 5.40, 5.41. - Listed entities only (including such entities that are PIEs): paragraphs 3.11, 5.52(a), 5.59(a), 5.71, 5.81(a), 5.114, 5.120(a) - Listed entities and public interest entities: paragraphs 1.58, 3.20, 3.21, 4.18, 4.23, 4.27
+In some circumstances, the firm either does not accept or withdraws from the engagement as appropriate or, in the case of threats arising from the provision of non-audit / additional services, does not undertake or withdraws from the non-audit / additional service. - 1.46 This Ethical Standard contains certain additional requirements or prohibitions that apply only to specific categories of entity.